Jakub Škarek

-Jakub Škarek (born 10 November 1999) is a Czech professional ice hockey goaltender for the San Jose Barracuda in the American Hockey League (AHL) while under contract to the San Jose Sharks of the National Hockey League (NHL).
-He was selected 72nd overall by the New York Islanders in the 2018 NHL Entry Draft.
+Jakub Škarek (born 10 November 1999) is a Czech professional ice hockey goaltender for the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
+He was selected 72nd overall by the New York Islanders in the 2018 NHL entry draft.

 Playing career

 Škarek originally began his playing career as a forward, however, he switched to goaltender when he was 10 years old because his team's goaltender missed a practice and the team needed a replacement.

 Škarek made his professional debut with his youth club, Dukla Jihlava, before making his Czech Extraliga debut on loan with Sparta Praha during the 2016–17 season as an 18-year-old.

 Returning to Dukla Jihlava after backstopping the club to promotion to the Czech Extraliga for the 2017–18 season, Škarek made 21 top flight appearances in posting a .913 save percentage.

 In order to continue his development, he left Dukla Jihlava for a higher level of competition, joining the Lahti Pelicans of the Finnish Liiga for the 2018–19 season on 2 May 2018.

-Škarek's potential was noticed and he was selected in the third round, 72nd overall, by the New York Islanders in the 2018 NHL Entry Draft.
+Škarek's potential was noticed and he was selected in the third round, 72nd overall, by the New York Islanders in the 2018 NHL entry draft.
 On 4 July 2018, Škarek was signed to a three-year, entry-level contract by the Islanders, with the agreement to continue his contract with the Lahti Pelicans.

 On 16 November 2020, the Islanders loaned Škarek to Peliitat Heinola of Finnish Mestis until the commencement of the training camp for the pandemic delayed 2020–21 season.

 On 9 May 2025, Škarek returned to Finland, signing a one-year contract that included an option for a second year with HIFK.
 Two months later, he was signed by the San Jose Sharks.
+In the season, Škarek played exclusively with the Sharks AHL affiliate, the San Jose Barracuda, collecting 12 wins through 20 appearances.

+As a free agent from the Sharks, Škarek returned to Europe in signing a one-year contract with top tier German club, Straubing Tigers of the DEL, on 16 July 2026.